Europe

 Digital IDs and certificates

-In France, digital IDs and certificates play a crucial role in ensuring the validity and security of electronic signatures.
+In France and other member states, digital IDs and certificates play a crucial role in ensuring the validity and security of electronic signatures.
 The eIDAS Regulation establishes the framework for electronic identification and trust services, including the issuance and management of digital certificates.

 Qualified certificates